miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

     [7] Entire repo AI Feature - General - Cursor Community Forum https://forum.cursor.com/t/entire-repo-ai-feature/20552
     [8] Can Cursor access all the files in my project to have a context? https://forum.cursor.com/t/can-cursor-access-all-the-files-in-my-project-to-have-a-context/16528

+## Security First: Protecting Sensitive Data
-OK, we've gotta put our Botify token text-file in that ignore file.
+OK, we've gotta put our Botify token text-file in that ignore file:

     vim .cursorignore
     botify_token.txt

+## Context Switching Strategy
+### From Documentation to Implementation
 OK, so specifically we're talking about getting over the hump of a context switch from one python execution in environment where I've been able to create some awesome documentation for an LLM rapid training trick to the environment where I need to apply that exact same-said rapid training trick material.

+### Focus and File Organization
 I have to accelerate the rate of which things get done modifying instances of the web framework.
 It may be time to move on from Pipulate to Botifython to Botifymograph to...
 No!
 That's a distraction.
 Clean up the garbage in the folder you produced rapidly into a `sort` some folder, so you will always know where to look for it if you need it, and add that folder to the `.gitignore` so you never have to worry about proprietary information getting into a repo.

+## Core Development Priorities
+### Link-Graph Integration
 With the link-graph into the web framework pronto.
 Short circuit some perfect world processes you would like.
 You are building a lot of perfect components, like the nature of the queries it will be using.
 I've solved the stickiest problems there.
 Revel in the joy of putting that to use.

+### Minimal Viable Interface
 So it's building menus for input and it's creating folders for output.

 User interface hardly required.

 Leave wedges for the more elegant things you might like to build such as a search feature to jump between link-graph visualizations for different orgs and projects.
 But for now, fun very close to the prototype model that you built, which is working so well.
 Every time I look for it I am like wow I don't know how I did that.
 It is still impressive and represents a lot of the baseline functionality that has to get into the new version.
 Don't go chasing bells and whistles.

+## Strategic Pre-Generation Approach
 I should prime the pump with a lot of pre-generated link graphs.
 That's where I've been going with the ideal input selection.
 People doing it themselves is going to be the exception, not the rule.
 Make it a perfectly fine user experience, but don't focus the magic trick on producing the link-graphs in front of people.
 Have been pre-generated and put a lot of your excess capacity into the fact that the world is now different.
 Medical diagnostic imaging of your website.
 This is about the audits.
 This is about actionable findings.
 The light show yes, but also creating screenshots like it's no big thing.

+## User Interface Flow
 Upon choosing Link-Graph from the drop-down menu at which a prompt injection occurs with the LLM, the user interface presents you a drop-down menu option of existing orgs.
 The LLM prompt you to pick an org and then it immediately presents you a drop-down menu of existing projects.
 The project selection causes a grid to appear on the screen with a cell for each intersection oven analysis slug time-period on the horizontal like a timeline, and a particular medical diagnostic metric like page type impressions, and click on the vertical.
 Already generated link graphs will be presented with one kind of link and once not yet generated will have a link that would generate them if clicked.

+## Competitive Advantage
 This is cutting the catapult rope to release potential.
 This is doing link-graphs in only a way that modify can. this is not merely addressing the fact that competitor products are starting to get link graphs, but it is addressing it in such a way as it utterly annihilates their approach.
 It's up to me to make sure that it does.
 Millions of edges, and still meaningful.
 Immediate valuable, holistic insights and endless ability to drill down.

+## LLM Training Philosophy
 Efficient and effective moves don't come from out of nowhere.
 They come from practice and experience.
 And then you can kung fu download them into an LLM either local or frontier to be your AI Sherpa.

----
+## Developer Notes: Fighting Through Exhaustion
+### The Vim/Neovim Transition Challenge
 Ugh!
 I'm fading from exhaustion and things I ought to know by habit and in muscle memory are fading.
 I have to force synaptic re-connections.
 I have to force hard-won habits to resurface.
 I feel I'm on the edge of a major